 In many ways, this is true.
 Most interaction on Twitter happens in the form of retweets or favorites, with very little actual conversation.
 Tweets are fleeting, disappearing into the depths of your feed once newer ones show up.
-And for the purposes of enrollment marketing, you’re likely more concerned with what you say to your followers than with the tweets that appear on your feed.
+And for the purposes of your nonprofit, you’re likely more concerned with what you say to your followers than with the tweets that appear on your feed.

 But there’s more functionality to Twitter than that.
 Here are three ways to use Twitter lists to your advantage — especially to connect with younger audiences.

 1. To get organized